Wood Fences

 Here are a few things to help explain fences and a few photos for examples.

-First there is the frame work-The most common choice is treated pine.
+First there is the support post--The most common choice is treated pine.
 Treated lumber comes in many levels of treatment.
 The higher the treatment, the better the chance the lumber can withstand the elements, moisture and higher level of rot resistance.
 Frame work is usually turned to the interior of the property on the fronts of the house.
 Depending on the regulations of your area, you may have a choice to turn the frame work to the exterior on the remainder of the fence.
 The side of the fence with pickets attached is usually called the pretty side and the opposite side would be the frame side.

 Occasionally, customers may choose to have metal posts with their wood fence.
 In our area, this is not necessary and would be considered a preference.